 Zoonotic diseases are those that can be transmitted between species, specifically from pets to humans.
 Any time close spaces are shared, the risk of spreading diseases is greater.
 If your pet is in bed with you, please be sure to have them up to date on deworming, flea prevention, and free of illness.
 Pets can transmit ringworm and scabies and even be a source of bacteria, to name a few examples.
 People with compromised immune systems and small children probably shouldn’t share sleeping quarters with a pet due the increase risk of contracting illnesses.

-The tinsel has been hung and the lights have been strung; the holiday season is officially upon us!
-Giving gifts to the ones you love is easy when you take a cue from their four legged friends.
 Pets Best recently asked Facebook friends to share some of the worst pet-related gifts they’ve ever received, and here’s what they said:

 “The worst is chicken treats made in China.” – Monica, CA